ibm-cloud-docs/monitoring/monitoring.md

 ## Metrics
 {: #metrics}

+A metric is a quantitaive measure that has one or more labels to define its characteristics.
 Use metrics to analyze statistically data that has numerical values.
-A metric is a quantitaive measure that has one or more labels to define its characteristics.
-{: tip}

 A metric is represented by time series.
 A time series is a set of numeric data points over a period of time.